consbio/mpilot/_sources/user/lib-eems-basic.rst.txt

     :param StartVal: (:ref:`param-number`) *Optional*.
 The lowest value of the normalized array.
 Defaults to ``0``.
     :param EndVal: (:ref:`param-number`) *Optional*.
 The highest value of the normalized array.
 Defaults to ``1``.

-.. function:: NormalizeCat(InFieldName, RawValues, NormalValues, DefaultNormalValue, StartVal, EndVal)
+.. function:: NormalizeCat(InFieldName, RawValues, NormalValues, DefaultNormalValue)

   Converts integer input values into normalized values based on user specification.